 One of the games that got players involved in placing online bets is Counter-Strike: Global Offensive.
 The betting option became available in 2013 with the introduction of the weapons skins feature.
 As gamers competed against each other at eSports events, viewers were able to tune in and wager on the matches.

 However, at that time nobody knew that the gambling option was a part of a legal grey sector within the industry.
-Since there were no regulations regarding the online betting activity, most of the participants turned out to be underaged.
+Since there were no regulations regarding online betting activity, most of the participants turned out to be underage.
 Despite that, all the wagers had real value.
 In the end, many players lost money, because of a rash decision.

-That is only one of the many examples, how people become victims of gambling scams.
+That is only one of the many examples, how people become victims of gaming scams.
 Getting involved in gambling just because it looks like a sure win is the biggest mistake you can make.
-Don't be too hasty, good gamblers always compare bookies offers before signing up, no matter how good a betting site and its promotions may look.
-Still, there is more to be taken into concern than just being careful.
+Don’t be too hasty, good gamblers always compare bookies offers before signing up, no matter how good a betting site and its promotions may look.
+Still, there is more to be taken into account than just being careful.

 Gaming Operators Against the Tricks of Betting Sites